-Was there a language or cultural barrier Willis had to
+Was there a language or cultural barrier Willis had to navigate?

 When he was in New York, the gang used to go out to Chinese places and try to pick up girls.
 There were mostly Asians there, and one of his good friends that he was training with in the gang told him he needed to learn Chinese if he wanted to pick up women.
 He learned by paying attention during group conversations, as well as watching Chinese movies and listening to Chinese music.
 He became really fluent, including correct grammar and a spot-on accent.
 That was very important as he moved along with the gang, he had to deal with a lot of first generation Chinese that didn't speak much English.

-He joined the gang as a kid, but why did they continue to accept him in the criminal underground once
+He joined the gang as a kid, but why did they continue to accept him in the criminal underground once he got older?

 He would semi-brag that he was the only white guy in a Chinese gang.
 At first, I took it with a grain of salt, but when I asked the FBI about it, they told me his position was extremely rare.
 The Chinese are very insulated.
 They do not trust outsiders and John was about as far outside as you can get.
 I think that the way he was brought in as kid, being an anomaly, led him to get ingrained over a long period of time.
 He also became a talking point because his boss thought it was interesting that this white kid could speak Chinese.